Ultracold neutron accumulation in a superfluid-helium converter with magnetic multipole reflector: UCN losses from the converter

 The spectral UCN density averaged over the entire volume of the converter is then given by

-and the reduced quantity
+and the reduced quantity,

 was derived using eq.\ \ref{V_m}.
-The values for $\gamma ^{\prime }$ listed in table $1$ show that the reduction of real space density with respect to a potential well of same depth becomes less significant for higher multipolarity.
+Values for $\gamma ^{\prime }$ listed in Table $1$ show that, the higher the multipolarity, the less significant becomes the reduction of the density of the lfs neutrons with respect to a square well potential of same depth.